Santhu7718/chatbot-/README.md

-###🤖 Gemini Chatbot with Streamlit
+# 🤖 Gemini Chatbot with Streamlit

-This is a simple chatbot built using Google's Gemini 1.5 Pro API and Streamlit.
-The chatbot maintains a conversation history and allows users to interact with a generative AI model directly from the web interface.
+This project is a simple chatbot interface built using **Google's Gemini 1.5 Pro API** and **Streamlit**.
+It allows users to have interactive conversations with the chatbot, with full support for chat history using session state.

-3
+## 🧠 Features

+- 💬 Conversational chatbot using Gemini 1.5 Pro
+- 🧠 Maintains conversation history
+- ⚡ Built with a fast and lightweight Streamlit interface
+- 🔐 API key-based authentication

+---